jbelmont/nosql-workshop/docs/mongodb_transactions.md

 ![images/mongo-replicaset](../images/mongo-replicaset.png)

-Now go ahead and try to run the following script:
+Now here is the script that the mongodb docs partly use:

 ```js
 "use strict";